kurko/richer/README.markdown

 How to start
 ============

 Add the following code in your page's head tag.
-It'll convert your textareas to editor:
+It'll convert your textareas with .richer classes to editor:

     // first, jQuery
     <script src="https://ajax.googleapis.com/ajax/libs/jquery/1.5.1/jquery.min.js"></script>